SOAS IT Policy (under revision)

 B5.14 Equipment on temporary loan must be recorded in the central loan system as being on loan to a named individual who will be responsible for the security, correct operation and condition of the equipment, and for its return in good condition within the agree period of the loan.
 This recorded loan will authorise the individual to remove the equipment from SOAS premises for the period of the loan.
 Failure to return the equipment by the end of the loan period will be considered as theft.
 The central loan system for IT equipment is adminstered by the technicians.

-B5.15 No equipment may be taken off SOAS premises (unless covered by policy B5.13 or B5.14) without the written permission of the LIS Assistant Director (Information Systems) or his designated deputy.
+B5.15 No equipment may be taken off SOAS premises (unless covered by policy B5.13 or B5.14) without the written permission of the Director of Service Delivery and Infrastructure or their designated deputy.

-B5.17 All redundant equipment and software must be passed to LIS for redeployment or for disposal in accordance with the Disposal Policy.
+B5.17 All redundant equipment and software must be passed to I&T for redeployment or for disposal in accordance with the Disposal Policy.

 B5A.1.1 This policy covers the supply, maintenance, support and disposal of mobile IT equipment by the School to SOAS members of staff where the member of staff is the sole user or is the main keeper of the equipment (when the equipment is intended for use amongst a group of staff).
 It does not cover equipment that is available for short-term loan from LIS, which is covered in policy B5.13 to B5.16.